Red–red–green coalition: Sweden

 In Sweden, the Red-Greens (De rödgröna) was a political alliance in Sweden, established on 7 December 2008.
 It consisted of the Social Democrats, Left Party and Greens in the Riksdag, sitting in opposition to the centre-right Alliance for Sweden coalition government.
 The Red-Greens aimed to achieve a majority at the 2010 Swedish general election and form a coalition government.
 However, they failed to unseat the incumbent centre-right Alliance government, and the pact was dissolved in October 2010.
-The Social Democrats and Greens maintained close cooperation and formed a minority coalition government after the 2014 general election, with the Left Party providing confidence and supply.
+The Social Democrats and Greens maintained close cooperation and formed a minority coalition government after the 2014 Swedish general election, with the Left Party providing confidence and supply.